iteratec/kotlin-training-basic/exercises/src/main/java/de/iteratec/kotlin_training_playground/Topic8_Lambdas_And_Function_Types_Theory.md

 myLambda() // Invoking the lambda
 ```

-In contrast to Java, lambdas are first-level citizen.
-They can be saved in variables and passed around.
-The lambda from above has for instance the type
-<b> (Type1, Type2) -> String </b> which is a function type.

-Most times you create a lambda directly as a function argument in a function call expecting a lambda (like in Java accepting an instance of a SAM interface).
+Most times you create a lambda directly as a function argument in a function call expecting a lambda.
 In that case, the type of the arguments of the lambda are normally auto-inferred and can be omitted.

 For a lambda with only one inputArgument (whose type is known) there is the shorthand <b> it </b> for this argument making it possible to omit the arguments at all.